A useful little gadget.

 Origin of gadget; from uncertain or unknown; perhaps French gâchette, catch (of a lock), tumbler, diminutive of gâche, a bolt, catch

 Unknown.
 First used in print by Robert Brown in 1886 (see quote in definition section).
 Might come from French gâchette or gagée.

 (1) Pronounced "gah-jit," slang for any hardware device, typically small.
 Synonymous with "gizmo."
 Smartphones, tablets and portable game and music players are sometimes placed in the gadget category.
 See fondleslab.

 (2) A mini app that stays on screen to provide quick functionality.
 Search box, clock, weather, calculator and stock market gadgets are typical examples.
 The gadget may be static, such as a calculator, that requires input from the user, or be "live" and changing such as the weather and stock market.
-Gadgets are available for Windows desktops, starting with Vista, the Google Desktop and the personal home pages of Windows Live and iGoogle.
-Gadgets are called "widgets" ("wih-jit") on smartphones, tablets, the Mac desktop and Yahoo personal home pages.
+Gadgets were available for Windows Vista and 7, the Google Desktop and the personal home pages of Windows Live and iGoogle.
+Gadgets are called "widgets" ("wih-jit") on smartphones, tablets, the Mac desktop and other environments.
 See widget, Sidebar, Google Desktop and iGoogle.